AJoanBell/week1_challenge/README.md

 3. website title <website/> renamed for SEO to >Horiseon SEO< to capture company name and also the services they offer for when people are googling

-4. <h1>Hori<span class="seo">seo</span>n</h1> Ideally I would say this needs heading written uninterrupted in full "Horiseon" for accessability and SEO.
+4. <h1>Hori<span class="seo">seo</span>n</h1> in header.
+Ideally I would say this needs heading written uninterrupted in full "Horiseon" for accessability and SEO.
 When I inspect element it has heading Horiseon.
 I left as it seemed the styling was important.
 One solution could be to use an image instead of writing their business name/logo and then have alt tag for image.

 5. Added header tags into body around contents in header